hk3425-hash/Monte-Carlo_order_management/README.md

 - Generalize the pipeline cleanly across all seven instruments.
 - Add a short reproducible "executive summary" notebook running on `data/sample/`.

----

-## Attribution

-Joint project for Columbia IEOR4703, developed collaboratively by **Hadrien Kremer** and **Cem Okutan**.
-There is no division of labor — the work was done jointly.
-The bulk of the commit history sits under Cem Okutan's account (`cemokutann`) because the work was done on his machine; this cleanup pass is committed separately under Hadrien Kremer's identity.